In this article

 While three-way matching is crucial for identifying and stopping errors, understanding how it works is key to ensuring your business's financial integrity.
 Let’s delve into the details of this essential process.

-What is 3-way matching?
+What is 3-way matching in accounts payable?

 Three-way matching is a crucial internal control process in AP that involves comparing purchase orders (POs), goods receipt notes, and supplier invoices.
 The primary goals are to eliminate fraud, save money, and maintain comprehensive records for auditing purposes.
 This process is typically completed before payment is issued to the supplier after delivery.